khasanthika/statistics-blog1/_posts/2025-03-12-The Magic of Sampling.md

 ### 2. Non-Probability Sampling Methods

-These methods do not use random selection and are often used when probability sampling is impractical.
+These methods do not use random selection and are often used when probability sampling is impractical or impossible.

 #### Convenience Sampling
 - **What It Is:** Selecting individuals who are easiest to reach.